Memrise Review: Honest Take on the Flashcard Language App

 Each lesson runs in short bursts.
 Memrise drops you into 5 to 10 cards, mixes recognition with recall, and throws in audio prompts every few questions.

 The video clips are the standout.
 Instead of a robotic voice, you watch a real Spanish or Japanese speaker say the phrase, sometimes twice, with mouth shape visible.
-We caught pronunciation nuances we had missed for years, like the soft Japanese “fu” that English speakers usually butcher.
+That makes subtle pronunciation cues easier to catch, like the soft Japanese “fu” that English speakers usually butcher.

 Speed Review is the most addictive feature.
 You answer translation prompts under a timer with three lives.
 Lose all three and you start over.